Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-template-literals.md

 // 'body large'
 ```

-So with this being said, create a habit of using template literals, it will make your life so much easier.
+So with this being said, create a habit of using template literals.
+It will make your life so much easier.

 ### Thank you for reading, and let's connect!